top of page

 You are warmly invited to RPA's Nature Book Club, with Rama Hamarneh, PhD.
 The book club provides a space to discuss books related to nature, together as a community!

-One evening a month, we will meet on Zoom to discuss a book we have read, and the work's relationship to nature.
+Several times a year, we will meet on Zoom to discuss a book we have read, and the work's relationship to nature.
 We will explore multiple aspects of nature in literature - represented through multiple genres and authors from around the globe.

 Next Meeting: